Tod Leiweke laid groundwork for the Lightning’s Stanley Cup. Now, he’s doing the same for the Seattle Kraken.

 Other than in the NBA, where small rosters fuel competitive imbalances tilted by one or two superstars, the idea of championship dynasties among the top four North American men’s pro sports leagues (NFL, NBA, MLB, NHL) has all but vanished.
 The Blackhawks won their third title in six seasons by beating the Lightning five years ago, but that’s about as good as NHL dynasties get anymore.

 “There are 32 teams trying to do the same thing,” Leiweke said.
-“There are some incredibly smart people running things and the parity within the league is just amazing.”
+“There are some incredibly smart people running things, and the parity within the league is just amazing.”

 Nowadays, the goal of most pro sports teams — whether they’ll say it for public consumption — is to win often, put on a quality show and consistently reach the playoffs.
 Planning for that perfect season rather than a bunch of consistently strong ones can be futile, given the random playoff luck that plays in to titles.